ray-project/ray/doc/source/serve/production-guide/config.md

     ...
 ```

-The file contains `http_options`, `grpc_options`, and `applications`.
+The YAML file contains `http_options`, `grpc_options`, and `applications`.
 These are the `http_options`:

 - `host` and `port` are HTTP options that determine the host IP address and the port for your Serve application's HTTP proxies.
 These are optional settings and can be omitted.
-By default, the `host` will be set to `0.0.0.0` to expose your deployments publicly, and the port will be set to `8000`.
+By default, the `host` is set to `0.0.0.0` to expose your deployments publicly, and the port is set to `8000`.
 If you're using Kubernetes, setting `host` to `0.0.0.0` is necessary to expose your deployments outside the cluster.
 - `request_timeout_s` is a field in the `http_options` that allows you to set the end-to-end timeout for a request before terminating and retrying at another replica.
 This config is global to your Ray cluster, and it cannot be updated during runtime.
-By default, the Serve HTTP proxy retries up to `10` times when a response is not received due to failures (e.g. network disconnect, request timeout, etc.).
-By default, there is no request timeout.
+By default, the Serve HTTP proxy retries up to `10` times when a response is not received due to failures (for example, network disconnect, request timeout, etc.) By default, there is no request timeout.

 These are the `grpc_options`:

 - `port` are gRPC options that determine the host port for your Serve application's gRPC
   proxies.
 These are optional settings and can be omitted.
-By default, the port will be
+By default, the port is
   set to `9000`.
 - `grpc_servicer_functions` is a list of import paths for gRPC `add_servicer_to_server`
   functions to add to Serve’s gRPC proxy.
 It also serves as the flag to determine
   whether to start gRPC server.
-Default empty list, meaning no gRPC server will be
+The default is an empty list, meaning no gRPC server is
   started.

 These are the fields per application: